Top 25 Mexican Dessert Recipes

 This famous cake recipe originated in Mexico and was then spread all over the world.
 Essentially, it is two desserts in one: a base of chocolate cake with custard on top.
 Yum!

 It is also called the “Impossible Cake” as when you pour the two batters together, they seem like they are mixing.
 However, the layers separate in the oven because of their different weights.

 Here´s a great classic of Mexican cuisine.
 Hernán Cortes, the famous Spanish Conquistador, mentioned a drink that was a favorite of Mexican natives: a thick drink of corn, water, honey, and chilies, full of energy!

-Coyotas are a traditional dessert from the state of Sonora in the north Mexico.
+Coyotas represent a traditional dessert from the state of Sonora in north Mexico.
 They are made with wheat flour, vegetable butter (margarine), and sugar, stuffed with brown sugar cane.
 It has been around since the late nineteenth century.

 Originally from the state of Oaxaca, southern Mexico, this is a dessert with a consistency similar to custard.
 It is handmade with Creole corn cooked in water, milk, sugar or brown sugar cane, and cinnamon.
 So creamy, tasty, and visually stunning.

 Skulls are a typical ornament on the Altars of the Dead.
 The mixture of sugar and water is boiled for approximately thirty minutes until it reaches a thick consistency, and then a squirt of lemon juice is added.
 Once the mixture is ready, it is skillfully decorated by the craftsman with vivid and colorful frosting, adding a delightful touch to the final product.